Suffering from a damp basement?

 1. Causes by infiltration

 Are you also suffering from water in your basement?
-If so, chances are you are dealing with infiltrating moisture.
+Then chances are you are dealing with infiltrating moisture.
 With infiltration, there are three major and common diagnoses to make.

 1b Groundwater

 Because a basement is located underground, this space is literally surrounded by moisture, namely groundwater.
 The ground contains a lot of moisture, especially if you live in an area where it rains a lot.
-Due to a poor foundation or cracks in the walls, groundwater can easily enter the basement.
-Specifically, the basement floor and/or perimeter wall will allow moisture to pass through due to the pressure of groundwater.
-Sometimes it's so bad that your basement is literally flooded, or that the moisture gets through the walls to creeping.
+With poor foundations or cracks in the walls, groundwater can easily enter the basement.
+Specifically, this means that the basement floor and/or perimeter wall allow moisture to pass through due to groundwater pressure.
+Sometimes it's so bad that your basement is literally flooded, or the moisture gets through the walls to creeping upstairs.

 1c Bagged or seeping water

 The name kind of says it all: water sinking down into the walls.
 When a large amount of precipitation has fallen, the water looks for a way down.
 When the ground is oversaturated, the water looks for another way.
-Sometimes that's the walls of your home and, more specifically, your basement.
+Sometimes that is the walls of your house and, more specifically, of your basement.

 2. Causes without infiltration